 Leading Across Cultures, Cross-cultural Communication, Multi-cultural TeamBuilding, Intercultural Negotiations, Conducting Business Across-Cultures

 Living and working in Africa, Europe, and the United States prompted Erin Meyer’s study of the communication patterns and business systems of different parts of the world.
-Her framework allows international executives to pinpoint their leadership preferences, and compare their methods to the management styles of other cultures.
+Her culture mapping framework allows international executives to pinpoint their leadership preferences and compare their methods to the management styles of other cultures.
 Erin has taught thousands of executives from 5 continents to decode cross-cultural complexities impacting their work, and to lead more effectively across these differences.

-Erin has published articles in Harvard Business Review (“Navigating the Cultural Minefield” May 2014 and “China Myths/ China Facts,” January 2010), Harvard Business Manager (“Confucius Says,” September 2009), Singapore Business Times (“Debunking China Myths,” June 2009 and “Managing Cross-Border Teams,” November 2010), Forbes.Com (“The Four Keys to Success with Virtual Teams,” September 2010), South China Morning Post (“Eight-Scale Tool for Mapping Cultural Differences” May 2014), The Jakarta Post (“When to Speak Up, When to Shut Up” April 2014), Times of India (“A Business Man’s Guide to Manners” September 2014).
-She has been interviewed by Fareed Zakaria on CNN and by Scarlet Fu on Bloomberg Surveillance (August 2014).
+Erin has published articles in Harvard Business Review magazine: “Being the Boss in Brussels, Boston, and Beijing (July 2017), Getting to Si, Ja Oui, Hai and Da (December 2015), When Culture Doesn’t Translate (October 2015,) Navigating the Cultural Minefield (May 2014), and Debunking China Myths (January 2010).
+Her work has been published in the New York Times Sunday paper “Looking Another Culture in the Eye” (September 2014), the Times of India “A Business-Man’s Guide to Manners” (September 2014), Forbes.Com “The Four Keys to Success with Virtual Teams” (September 2010), South China Morning Post “Eight-Scale Tool for Mapping Cultural Differences” (May 2014) and The Jakarta Post “When to Speak Up, When to Shut Up” (April 2014).
+She has been interviewed by Fareed Zakaria on CNN and by Scarlet Fu on Bloomberg Surveillance.
 Her case, “Leading Across Cultures at Michelin,” won the ECCH 2010 European case award for best human resources management case of the year.

 Find more media articles here